coopeaus/NES-Emulator/tools/python/readme.md

 ### Pre-requisites

 Package installation is not handled by the main build system.
-To compile, you'll need to install the `pybind11` package.
-I recommend installing it with `pip`, either globally or in a virtual environment.
+To compile, you'll need to install the `pybind11` package system-wide.

-`pip install pybind11`
+`brew install pybind11`

-See the [pybind11 docs](https://pybind11.readthedocs.io/en/stable/installing.html#) for more details.
+See the [pybind11](https://pybind11.readthedocs.io/en/stable/installing.html#) for more details.

 ### Build instructions